sullivanyoung/twitter-sentiment-analysis/README.md

 # twitter-sentiment-analysis

-use snscrape to scrape tweets from specific twitter user account
+use snscrape to scrape tweets from specific twitter account

-perform basic twitter sentiment analysis using textblob and export to csv
+perform basic sentiment analysis using textblob

-can input any user and scrape their most recent 100 tweets
+can input any user and scrape their most recent 100 tweets (can change value on line 17)

 performs sentiment analysis for polarity and subjectivity